lastcron/ckbtc-boilerplate/README.md

 MySQL CONTAINER COMMAND FOR TESTING
 docker run --name some-mysql -e MYSQL_ROOT_PASSWORD=password -d mysql:tag

-##### VERY Important Notes.
+##### VERY IMPORTANT NOTES.
 READ BEFORE IMPLEMENTING

-This Restufl API has been built with production grade quality aimed to distributed infrastructuress in mind.
+This Restful API has been built with production grade quality aimed to distributed infrastructuress in mind.
 Below is a detailed summary of the Best Practices taken in place:

 * FOR QUICK TESTING OPEN POSTMAN AND MAKE A GET REQUEST TO  127.0.0.1:3000